 There should be an agreed point of reference and common starting point between students and staff as to what constitutes the purpose and use of feedback as part of a learning process.
 The content of this originates from the knowledge and professional expectations of the subject discipline.
 Determining the common starting point is an iterative process emerging out of interactive dialogue between staff, students and their peers, where all participants challenge and are open to each other's views.
+Because of the principles, you; the student; can expert:

-- To work with a set of agreed assessment rules - To agree with staff and other students on why you will get feedback - To debate with other students via the community & workshops - To learn from other students via the community & workshops - To see other students learn from you - To discuss with lecturers and other staff - To learn from lecturers and other staff - University staff to learn from you - Every conversation about your studies to be a type of feedback you can learn from (we are an Academic Community) - To get feedback throughout your course - To also get specific and timely formal written feedback from tutors on your marked assessments questions for the student which makes them think about their learning now, and what they need to do to develop their learning in the future.
-This will enable them to understand the purpose of the feedback in each specific context; create the capacity to developing evaluative judgement; the ability to review their own performance against professional and academic criteria; and to think about learning strategies they need to develop in the future.
+- To work with a set of agreed assessment rules - To agree with staff and other students on why you will get feedback - To debate with other students via the community & workshops - To learn from other students via the community & workshops - To see other students learn from you - To discuss with lecturers and other staff - To learn from lecturers and other staff - University staff to learn from you - Every conversation about your studies to be a type of feedback you can learn from (we are an Academic Community) - To get feedback throughout your course - To also get specific and timely formal written feedback from tutors on your marked assessments

-Facilitate the development of self assessment and reflection
+2. Facilitate the development of self assessment and reflection